Previous chapter | Index | Next chapter

 He had no time to voice it before someone else called, “Did you find him, Ling’er?”

 Another figure emerged from the wide gaps between the trees.

 Short and slender and barely different than the last time Wei Wuxian had seen her; though she was not grieved now, though her face and robes were free of the blood which had drenched the starved soil of Qishan’s Nightless City; her hair bearing the same twin breads that Jiang Cheng had taken to wearing after Jiang Fengmian died.

 Jin Ling was almost taller than her.
 The hand she put on his shoulder was bare but for Zidian glinting on her index finger.

 “Of course I found him,” Jin Ling mumbled.

 Jiang Yanli smiled at him.
 She pinched his cheek; he spluttered and reddened and threw Wei Wuxian and Lan Wangji panicked, embarrassed looks.
 “Hanguang-Jun,” she called after freeing her son.
-She bowed and added, cold as ice, “My brother told me he had the displeasure of meeting you recently.
+She bowed and added, carefully polite, “My brother told me he had the displeasure of meeting you recently.
 I did not think our paths would cross.”

 Lan Wangji nodded stiffly towards her.